sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

     >>> my_timeseries = sunpy.timeseries.TimeSeries('/mydirectory/myts.fits', source='GOES')   # doctest: +SKIP

-SunPy can automatically detects the source for most FITS files, however timeseries (and lightcurve) data are stored in a variety of file formats (FITS, txt, csv) and it's not always possible to detect the source.
+SunPy can automatically detect the source for most FITS files.
+However timeseries (and lightcurve) data are stored in a variety of file formats (FITS, txt, csv) and it's not always possible to detect the source.
 For this reason, it's good practice to explicitly state the source for the file.